Sebajun/springmvc-sample/README.md

 Simply import the project in one of the above IDE, and launch the spring boot app.

+To access the app visit : http://localhost:8080 and start playing.
+(Make sure no other app are running).

 There is no database needed, as the project is using an embedded one.
 To modify the database before starting the app, just modify the `data.sql` script.

 ## Built With